etaler/Etaler/docs/source/DeveloperNotes.md

 * Nvidia's OpenCL implementation although very optimized, has piles upon piles of problems.
   * Use POCL w/ CUDA backend for debugging.
 POCL is a lot slower, but very stable.
   * Or use Intel/AMD's OpenCL SDK

+## Programing style

+* Use LF line ending, CRLF is evil
+* Respect PyTorch/NumPy's naming
+* Respect C++STL's naming
+* Unless violating the 2 previous rules
+   * Variables use snake_case
+   * Functions use camalCase
+   * Types use PascalCase
+   * Macros are ALL_CAPS
+   * Unless the macro is intended to be used as a type or function.
+Then use the respective case
+   * Lambda functions/callable class instances use snake_case